 A water system can have many connected pipes, but closed valves disconnect zones of water delivery from one another.
 Both point and line features can be disabled, limiting the flow of a resource.

 A utility network is a collection of domain networks (gas, water, electric, or other) plus a structure network.
-An organization specifies the set of domain networks that it manages when it configures a utility network.
-You can define associations across domain networks and enable tracing analysis across those domains.
+An organization will specify the set of domain networks that it manages when it configures a utility network.
+It is possible to define associations across domain networks and enable tracing analysis across those domains.
 For example, you can perform electric tracing analysis from transmission to distribution levels with a utility network with electric transmission and electric distribution domain networks.

 A utility network can contain multiple domain networks.
 This enables the utility to define associations from common structures.
-For example, a municipal utility can manage poles that carry cable TV and electrical power.
+For example, a municipal utility might manage poles that carry cable TV and electrical power.